MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationEndpoint.md

 ```

 ### -Credentials
-!!!
-Exchange Server 2013

-The Credentials parameter specifies the credentials to use for connecting to the remote endpoint.
-Credentials should be used when creating either a staged or cutover Exchange endpoint or a RemoteMove endpoint.

-This parameter requires the creation and passing of a credential object.
-This credential object is created by using the Get-Credential cmdlet.
-For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

-!!!
-Exchange Server 2016, Exchange Online

 The Credentials parameter specifies the credentials to use for connecting to the remote endpoint.
 Credentials should be used when creating either a staged or cutover Exchange endpoint or a RemoteMove endpoint.

 This parameter requires you to create a credentials object by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

 ```yaml